Tim Omotoso

-Tim Omotoso (born Timothy Oluseun Omotoso, 14 July 1958) is the senior pastor of a Jesus Dominion International, based in Durban, South Africa.
-He is currently in jail and on trial at the Port Elizabeth high court for rape and human trafficking.
-He is alleged to have groomed his victims and began molesting them from the age of 14.
-He was arrested by the South African priority crimes unit, Hawks, on Thursday, 20 April 2017 at the Port Elizabeth International Airport.
+Tim Omotoso (born Timothy Oluseun Omotoso, 14 July 1958) is a Nigerian televangelist and the senior pastor of Jesus Dominion International (JDI), based in Durban, South Africa.
+He was arrested by the South African priority crimes unit, Hawks, on 20 April 2017 at the Port Elizabeth International Airport.
+On 2 April 2025, he was found not guilty and acquitted on all 32 charges.
+After spending about 8 years behind bars on trial, Omotoso was set free because the court found that the prosecuting team failed to present a solid case beyond reasonable doubt.

 Career

-The global outreach arm of his ministry functions under Tim Omotoso Global Outreach (T.O.G.O),it is an Apostolic and Prophetic ministry designed under Trinitarian auspices to propagate the gospel of Jesus Christ to this generation with signs following.
-The Church arm is Jesus Dominion International with branches across South Africa, France and the UK; it holds crusades all over the world.
+The global outreach arm of his ministry functions under Tim Omotoso Global Outreach (TOGO).
+It is an Apostolic and Prophetic ministry designed under Trinitarian auspices to propagate the gospel of Jesus Christ to this generation with signs following.
+The Church arm is Jesus Dominion International with branches across South Africa, it holds crusades all over the world.
 His mandate is to turn the hearts of men back to God.
 This vision is carried out through the Church arm- Jesus Dominion International, Help the Helpless project which reaches out to the less privileged and needy in society, and a youth empowerment Project (YEP) which is set to empower youth and mentor them.

-Omotoso has initiated a youth project in South Africa called “Youth Empowerment Project” (YEP), under which he has mentored a number of music groups including Grace Galaxy and Simply Chrysolite who have composed their own songs and produced albums under his guidance.
+Omotoso initiated a youth project in South Africa called “Youth Empowerment Project” (YEP), under which he has mentored a number of music groups including Grace Galaxy and Simply Chrysolite and also individual artists such as Shoggy Tosh who have composed their own songs and produced albums under his guidance.

 In one of the awards they were in the same category with Kelly Rowlands for best international act BEFFTA awards and they won the award.
-This vision is carried out through the Church arm- Jesus Dominion International, Help the Helpless project which reaches out to the less privileged and needy in society, and a youth empowerment Project (YEP) which is set to empower youth and mentor them.